TheHuessy/Daily_Coding_Work/README.md

 ## More Testing with Command Line Git

 It would appear that using git through the command line is actually better/easier than using the GUI.
 Not a giant surprise, but still worth noting if there is someone out there too afraid to venture deeper into the bash/shell only universe.

+## GPG Keys and other thing

+After having to fight with bash to Github problems, I have now created a GPG key for this machine.
+This should allow me to sign my commits, making it seem like I was editing through the web GUI.
+Maybe I'm totally wrong on that.
+This paragraph was added to test what, if any, changes I've made to my authentication method.